montanadev/librarian/README.md

 Steps:

-1. Follow the "Creating a service account > Cloud Console" instructions.
+1. Follow the `Creating a service account > Cloud Console` instructions.
 Create a new project, if necessary.
-2. After downloading the JSON key file, move it into this folder, rename it "service-account.json"
+2. After downloading the JSON key file, move it into this folder, rename it `service-account.json`
-3. Visit the [API library page](https://console.cloud.google.com/apis/library), search for "Cloud Vision API"
+3. Visit the [API library page](https://console.cloud.google.com/apis/library), search for `Cloud Vision API`
-4. Enable the "Cloud Vision API".
+4. Enable the `Cloud Vision API`

 ### Installation